jschmidtnj/cs584/assignment3/report.md

 ## Code structure

 The source code for this project can be found in the `src` folder.
-Dependencies are managed with anaconda and can be installed through initializing the environment in the `environment.yml` file in the base directory.
+Dependencies are managed with anaconda and can be installed through initializing the environment defined in the `environment.yml` file in the base directory.
 The entry point to the program is `src/main.py`.
 This script first cleans the datasets (which need to be placed in `data/raw_data`), and then runs the training and validation for all of the models.
 Working files are stored in the `data` folder, with clean csv files (of pandas dataframes) in the `data/clean_data` folder, and trained models in the `data/models` folder.
 The models are saved to disk based off of the training data file name.
 Outputs are logged using the `loguru` package, and the complete logs are saved in `output/logs.txt`.
 The `outputs` folder also contains graphs of loss and accuracy for the RNN training.

 ## N-gram Results